A non-fiction corporate video script is presented in an entirely different way to that of a more familiar fiction screenplay.

 The narrative column contains all of the dialogue that will tell the story of your video, such as voiceover narrative, on-screen presenters, interview comments or a combination of the three.

-If this is voiceover or presenter script, a minute of narrative equates to around 150 to 175 words, so be sure to keep an eye on this if you want to keep your film within a certain length!
+If you’re writing a voiceover or presenter script, a minute of narrative equates to around 150 to 175 words, so be sure to keep an eye on this if you want to keep your film within a certain length!

-If your corporate video is mostly interview-based, the narrative column in the script will need to be written a bit differently.
-We of course don’t want to script interview answers word for word and spoon feed them to the interviewees.
+If your corporate video is mostly interview-based, the narrative column in the script will need to be written differently.
+We don’t want to script interview answers word for word and spoon feed them to the interviewees.
 That’s not only a bit shifty but also takes away the naturalistic and spontaneous delivery that you want from an interview!

 Column 2 – Visuals

-The second column in a corporate video script explains what visuals will be shown on screen during each scene.
+The second column of information in a corporate video script explains what visuals will be shown on screen during each scene.

 Traditionally, this will be footage that is captured during a filming day.
-But this section can also include details on stock footage, photography or animated scenes for projects such as explainer videos.
+But this section can also include details on stock footage, photography or animated scenes if you’re scripting something like an explainer video.

-A script writer will pay close attention to what is happening in the narrative column when describing visuals for a corporate video.
-The visuals want to support the narrative so they need to be relevant, exciting and can sustain the length of the narrative.
+Pay close attention to what is happening in the narrative column when describing visuals for a corporate video.
+Naturally, they want to support the narrative so make sure your visuals are relevant, exciting and can sustain the length of the narrative.

 Column 3 – Graphics and On-Screen Text

-The third most important column in a script describes any on-screen text or graphics that is to be seen during the video.
+The third most important column is any on-screen text that is to be seen during the video.
 These could be, names and job titles of the interviewees, animated titles, technical terms used in ‘call out’ graphics or call to action text for the end of the film.

-Including on-screen text in the script is particularly important if it is likely to include a lot of phrases or terms that need to be checked for accuracy before production.
-Plus ensuring all spellings are double checked before editing takes place.
+Including on-screen text in the script is particularly important if there are a lot of phrases that need to be checked for accuracy before production.
+Plus ensuring all spellings are checked and double checked before editing takes place.

 So spending as much time as possible to make sure this stage of the production is perfect before filming, is well worth it!